VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-2/02-load-balancing-overview.md

 ![Route Exposure](../../assets/middleware/rhoar-microservices/route-expose.png)

  The Router will then split the traffic on to the different services that have been requested.
-It's the service that defines how it's distributed, but since the router is the one splitting the traffic you get to decide how to split which traffic goes to which of the multiple service instances.
+It's the service that defines how it's distributed, so although the router is the one splitting the traffic, you get to decide how to split which traffic goes to which of the multiple service instances from within the service.

 ![Route Splitting](../../assets/middleware/rhoar-microservices/route-split.png)

 You can read more about Load Balancing [here](https://access.redhat.com/documentation/en-us/reference_architectures/2017/html-single/spring_boot_microservices_on_red_hat_openshift_container_platform_3/index#load_balancer).